Saturday, 6 June 2020

 Pusulpitiya

-The Mahabodhivamsa mentions Pusulpitiya as one of the 32 places where the saplings of Sri Maha Bodhi-tree in Anuradhapura were planted (Abeywardana, 2004).
-Therefore, the history of Pusulpitiya Bodhi-tree probably runs back to the 3rd century B.C.
+The Mahabodhivamsa mentions Pusulpitiya as one of the 32 places where the saplings of Sri Maha Bodhi Tree in Anuradhapura were planted (Abeywardana, 2004).
+Therefore, the history of the Pusulpitiya Bodhi tree probably runs back to the 3rd century B.C.
 (Abeywardana, 2004).

 Pusulpitiya temple is historically linked with the sacred Tooth Relic of the Buddha.
-The relic was sheltered here several times during the times of political unrest in the country (Seneviratna & Polk, 1992).
+The relic was sheltered here several times during periods of political unrest in the country (Seneviratna & Polk, 1992).
 It is said that the relic was kept hidden here during the Maga’s rule (1215-1236 A.D.) in Polonnaruwa (Seneviratna & Polk, 1992).
-Also, it was again found refuge here when the British entered the Kandyan Kingdom in 1815 (Seneviratna & Polk, 1992).
-The relic was kept concealed in a fracture on a Sapu-tree (Michelia spp.) of this temple from 6 to 22 April 1815 before it was again taken to the British captured Kandy.
+Also, it again found refuge here when the British entered the Kandyan Kingdom in 1815 (Seneviratna & Polk, 1992).
+At the time, the relic was kept concealed in a fracture on a Sapu-tree (Michelia spp.) of this temple from 6 to 22 April 1815 before it was again taken to the British-ruled Kandy.

 Folklore